-Tender, slow-cooked chicken in smoky barbecue sauce, topped with bacon and smothered with cheese!
+Tender, Slow Cooker Smoky Mountain Chicken in smoky barbecue sauce, topped with bacon and smothered with cheese!
 Just FIVE ingredients!

 People ask me all the time where I get my ideas for recipes.
 The short answer?
 Everywhere.
 The long answer?
 Random ideas pop into my head from day to day and I jot them down in a notebook or log them in my phone to make later.
 Other ideas come from my mother’s old cookbooks, magazines, recipes I remember having in my childhood, something I see on television, a meal described by a friend or family member, lots of inspiration from the internet, and dishes I have had at restaurants.
 This particular recipe today was inspired by a restaurant dish I’ve never actually even had.